infiniteCrank/ocr_poc/readme.md

 3. OpenNLP script uses ```OPENNLP_HOME``` variable to determine the location of the binary distribution of OpenNLP.
 It is recommended to point this variable to the binary distribution of current OpenNLP version and update PATH variable to include ```$OPENNLP_HOME/bin```
 4. if this is done correctly you should now be able to run ```opennlp```
 5. next you will need to download the english sentence model from (Here)[https://www.apache.org/dyn/closer.cgi/opennlp/models/ud-models-1.0/opennlp-en-ud-ewt-sentence-1.0-1.9.3.bin].
 I have downloaded it and renamed it ```en-sent.bin``` and placed it in the models folder.
+6. next you will need to download the english Token model from (Here)[https://www.apache.org/dyn/closer.cgi/opennlp/models/ud-models-1.0/opennlp-de-ud-gsd-tokens-1.0-1.9.3.bin].
+I have downloaded it and renamed it ```en-token.bin``` and placed it in the models folder.

 ## What is NLP Natural Language Processor?
 1. NLP takes text and parses it to extract important information